OfficeDev/MS-Graph-Data-Connect/Project-Euclid-On-boarding-Process.md

 ### Sample managed application

 Once you're setup, you're ready to get started with our sample application.
-Start with the "ISV Dev Doc", then move on to the step-by-step instructions to run the sample managed application from end-to-end.
+Start with the [ISV Dev Doc](ISV-Dev-Dov.md), then move on to the step-by-step instructions to run the sample managed application from end-to-end.
 The three primary steps of the managed application are:

 - Data Ingestion from Euclid/Office365
 - Data processing